stevenwhatever123/TrashTalkElton-DiscordBot/README.md

 # TrashTalkElton-DiscordBot
  Discord Bot which acts like one of my friends, Elton, who like trash talking and bullshitting

+ There are quite a lot of funny functions in this bot but I'm going to tell you a bit of it.

 How does it work?
 It's simple, whenever you text something, it trashs talk you back.